pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```js
 f_roundToTick( _price) => round(_price / syminfo.mintick) * syminfo.mintick
 ```
+If you need to round a string representation of a number converted with `tostring()` to ticks for use in a label, see [this FAQ entry](https://www.pinecoders.com/faq_and_code/#how-can-i-format-values-to-tick-precision-with-tostring).

 ### How can I calculate using pips?
 Use this function to return the correct pip value for pips on Forex symbols: